ST05: Technical Background of Trace Recording and Analysis

 ST01-only trace types.
 Thus, in rare cases your attempt to record a trace with

 ST05 may fail although the Trace State area on its start screen is empty.
 A popup will then explain the situation with an information message: At least one trace type was already activated for user <NN>.
 (This may be an ST01 trace.)
 The trace is not activated.
+You may want to discuss the situation with the given user.

 As I have described in my blog post ST05: Basic Use, in the Configure Trace area on